 Then close it up and wrap in the foil to form a packet.

 You can make it to this point hours, or even days in advance.
-Keep it in the refrigerator if making it days in advance.
+Keep it in the refrigerator if you make it days in advance.
 Please.

 Heat your panini press or grill pan to high heat, then place the sandwich, in the foil package, onto the grids.
 Close the panini press or place your plate back over the top of the sandwich, and cook for about 4 - 5 minutes.
 If using a grill pan, turn halfway through the cooking time.
 Allow to rest for a minute or two, open, cut and there is your perfect Cubano Cuban sandwich.